ryanmaki18/CS-361-Project/Microservice/README.md

 You can also use this curl request to test if the get_ratio.py file is properly working:
 """
 curl --location --request POST 'http://localhost:5000/get_ratios' \
 --header 'Content-Type: application/json' \
 --data-raw '{
    "returns": [0.01, 0.02, -0.01, 0.03, -0.02],
    "risk_free_rate": 0.001,
    "beta": 1.2,
    "max_drawdown": 0.2
 }'
 """

-Which prints the JSON format:
+Which prints in the JSON format:
 """
 {"calmar_ratio":0.03,"sharpe_ratio":0.24112141108520604,"treynor_ratio":0.004166666666666667}
 """